 Blockages of the intestine: The black air in the blocked intestine contrasts clearly with the gray surrounding tissues.

-In conventional angiography, x-rays are taken after a dye is injected into blood vessels.
+In conventional angiography, x-rays are taken after a radiopaque contrast agent is injected into blood vessels.

-Before x-rays of the gastrointestinal tract, people may be asked to swallow barium or gastrografin (opaque substances) in a liquid or food.
+Before x-rays of the gastrointestinal tract, people may be asked to swallow barium or gastrografin (which are radiopaque contrast agents) in a liquid or food.
 The x-rays then show the esophagus, stomach, and small intestine outlined by the barium or gastrografin.
 Or, an examiner may inject barium through a tube inserted into the anus (barium enema), then carefully pump air into the lower part of the intestine (colon) to expand it.
-Barium makes ulcers, tumors, blockages, polyps, and diverticulitis easier to see.
+Barium makes ulcers, tumors, blockages, polyps, and diverticulitis easier to detect.
 A barium enema may cause mild to moderate crampy pain and an urge to defecate.

 Examiners take precautions to minimize a person’s exposure to radiation.
 Women who are or could be pregnant should tell their doctor.
 Then, the examiner can take all possible precautions to shield the fetus from exposure.
 To evaluate the abdomen or pelvis of a pregnant woman, the doctor can sometimes substitute an imaging test that does not use radiation, such as ultrasonography.
 However, plain x-rays that do not involve the abdomen or pelvis usually expose the uterus to only very small amounts of radiation.